 July 4 - 30, 2022

 *Admission continues thereafter on a space-available basis

 This internship is primarily designed for students in the International Education graduate program, but is open to non-International Education students contingent on the following:

-- you have reviewed the course syllabus (see here) and understand that the course is geared towards MA International Education students, but you are seeking a job in the field as it is broadly defined; and
+- You have reviewed the course syllabus (see sample syllabus here) and understand that the course is geared towards MA International Education students, but you are seeking a job in the field as it is broadly defined; and

 - International Education

 Students register for the summer course listed below: